 Interested in volunteering?
 Please download and fill out our Volunteer Guide Application.
 We will contact you when we begin recruitment and interviews for the program-specific Volunteer Guide Trainings that occur each year.

 ETC’s Sea Kayak Volunteer Guide Training is conducted in April and May of each year, and consists of three evening sessions, a weekend of on-water training on Tomales Bay, a 4-day training on San Francisco Bay and Angel Island, and an Inclusion Training at ETC’s River Camp the third weekend in May.
 For more information on becoming part of ETC’s Sea Kayak Program, check out our Volunteer Announcement.

-ETC’s River Program Volunteer Guide Training is annually conducted at the end of May.
-It incorporates a 7-day guide school, a 2-day swiftwater rescue training, and an Inclusion Training on the third weekend of May.
+ETC’s River Program Volunteer Guide Training is annually conducted in the month of May.
+It incorporates a 7-day guide school, a 2-day river rescue training, and a 2-day Inclusion Training on the third weekend of May.
 For more information on joining our River Program as a volunteer, take a look at our River Program Volunteer Announcement.